needle-mirror/com.unity.localization/Documentation~/ComponentLocalizers.md

 # Component Localizers

-Component Localizers are [MonoBehaviours](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) which you can connected to other components/scripts through [UnityEvents](https://docs.unity3d.com/ScriptReference/Events.UnityEvent.html).
+Component Localizers are [MonoBehaviours](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) which you can connect to other components/scripts through [UnityEvents](https://docs.unity3d.com/ScriptReference/Events.UnityEvent.html).
 Component Localizers allow for localizing without the need to write any scripts.

 ## LocalizeStringEvent